 - 1. Click the Physical tab. - 2.
-Under the Physical Devices section, click the name of each disk in blue text to view the Secured setting. - 3.
-Click Yes (Locked), a new pop-up window providing a Change Key option will be displayed. - 4.
+Click the Devices tab. - 3.
+Under the Physical Devices section, click the name of each disk in blue text to view the Secured setting. - 4.
+Click Yes (Locked), a new pop-up window providing a Change Key option will be displayed. - 5.
 Enter the disk's old password and click Change Key to unlock the Disk Security key.